feedhenry/nodeschool/README.md

 ## Slides/scratchpad

-We have provided a dockerfile that contains ijs configured for node 6 against jupoter notebook.
+We have provided a dockerfile that contains ijs configured for node 6 against jupyter notebook.
 This is for quickly presenting the trickier parts of Java Script, with environment that is nicer, than the usuall nodejs repl.